abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

 The strength of Constraint Programming lies in its ability to handle well side constraints such as Time Windows for instance.

+..  [#limit_vehicles_nbr] And thus the number of vehicles too!

-..  [#stuck_with_node_limitations] If your platform retricts you too much, you can always adapt the code!
+..  [#stuck_with_node_limitations] If your platform restricts you too much, you can always adapt the code!

+..  only:: draft

+    The next two limitations are easily overcome by adding fictive nodes.

 You cannot visit a node twice
 """"""""""""""""""""""""""""""